just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Debugging-Caesar-Cipher.rst

 .. raw:: html

     <p>
     <p>In this lesson, we will learn more about the types of errors you might get in a program, including tips for identifying, fixing, and preventing them.
 First, watch the video below.
-After watching the video, try to identify and correct the errors in the Caesar Cipher app and then answer the questions about debugging.
+After watching the video, try to identify and correct the errors in the Caesar Cipher app and then answer the questions about <span class="hover vocab yui-wk-div" data-id='debugging'>debugging</span>.
 When watching the video, look for these important terms and concepts: </p>
     <ul>
     <li><b>Bug</b> - In computer programming, a bug is an error or defect, that prevents the app from working the way it is supposed to.
-      </li><li><b>Debugging</b> - The process of removing errors from computer hardware or software.
+      </li><li><b><span class="hover vocab yui-wk-div" data-id='Debugging'>Debugging</span></b> - The process of removing errors from computer hardware or software.
       </li><li><b>Logic Error</b> - A mistake in the algorithm or program that causes it to behave incorrectly or unexpectedly.
-Also referred to as a semantic error.</li><li><b>Syntax Error</b> - A mistake in the program where the rules of the programming language are not followed.
+Also referred to as a <span class="hover vocab yui-wk-div" data-id='semantic error'>semantic error</span>.</li><li><b><span class="hover vocab yui-wk-div" data-id='Syntax Error'>Syntax Error</span></b> - A mistake in the program where the rules of the programming language are not followed.
     </li></ul>

 .. youtube:: g48gxSkOeik